-The Department of Comparative Medicine (DCM) manages all animal facilities at Stanford.
-The Research Animal Facility (RAF) at Stanford University School of Medicine is part of a centralized system for laboratory animal care.
-The RAF complies with federal, state, and local guidelines for laboratory animal care and is accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) International.
-The RAF has 110,000 net square feet and an average daily census of 200,000 animals, including a wide variety of species.
-It contains a surgical suite consisting of five operating rooms and an Intensive Care/Recovery suite for postoperative care, staffed by veterinary technicians.
-The RAF also contains fully equipped and staffed clinical pathology and microbiology laboratories and an animal necropsy laboratory.
-These facilities support both the clinical requirements of the department and animal research projects outside the department.
+The Department of Comparative Medicine (DCM) oversees all animal facilities at Stanford.
+The Veterinary Service Center (VSC) at Stanford University School of Medicine is managed by faculty veterinarians with primary appointments in the DCM.
+The VSC complies with federal, state, and local guidelines for laboratory animal care and is accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) International.
+The VSC houses fully equipped and staffed veterinary hospital and clinical service areas, clinical pathology, diagnostic laboratories, animal necropsy, and histology laboratory.
+These facilities support campus-wide research programs.

-Externs will gain experience in laboratory animal medicine and comparative pathology in a major research facility.
-Externs will receive informal one-on-one sessions with the faculty and staff on a variety of topics related to laboratory animal medicine and comparative pathology.
-Externs will also be expected to attend seminars sponsored by the DCM and other relevant seminars at the University.
+Under the supervision of board-certified specialists, externs will gain experience in laboratory animal medicine and comparative pathology in a premier research institution.
+Externs will receive informal one-on-one training with the faculty and staff in a variety of veterinary specialty areas, including comparative pathology, surgery and anesthesia, disease surveillance, animal behavior, internal medicine, epidemiology and biostatistics.
+Externs will be expected to attend seminars sponsored by the DCM and other relevant seminars at the University.
 Opportunities to participate in basic research may be available.
-A short presentation by the extern to the faculty on a particular case or area of interest is highly recommended at the end of their externship.
+A short scholarly presentation by the extern to the faculty on a particular case or area of interest is highly recommended at the end of their externship.
 Evaluations will be provided to the extern by the DCM faculty.

-- To develop a perspective of biomedical research.
+- To develop an experiential perspective of biomedical research

-- To understand some basic biology of laboratory rodents.
+- To understand basic biology of laboratory rodents

-- To develop an appreciation of anesthesia and post-operative analgesia for laboratory animals.
+- To develop an appreciation of medicine, anesthesia, surgery and post-operative analgesia for laboratory animals

 - To develop a perspective on basic animal facility management: barrier and containment corridor concepts, cost issues, etc.

-- To become familiar with basic laboratory tests utilized for laboratory animals: serology, microbiology, etc.
+- To become familiar with basic laboratory tests utilized for laboratory animals: serology, microbiology, haematology, serum biochemistry, blood gas analysis, etc.

-- To become familiar with techniques of laboratory animal necropsy.
+- To become familiar with proper laboratory animal necropsy techniques